// AI Agent Tools

 What is MCP and why does it matter for agents?

 MCP (Model Context Protocol) is an open standard for connecting tools to AI agents.
-Because DataBlue ships a native MCP server, any MCP-compatible client — like Claude Desktop or Cursor — can use web search and scraping as built-in tools without you writing a custom integration.
+Because DataBlue ships a native MCP server, any MCP-compatible client, like Claude Desktop or Cursor, gets web search and scraping as built-in tools, without you writing a custom integration.

 Which agents and clients work with DataBlue?

-Anything that speaks MCP, including Claude Desktop, Cursor, and custom agents built on frameworks that support the protocol.
+Any client that supports local stdio MCP can connect, including Claude Desktop, Claude Code, Cursor, Codex, Cline, and Windsurf-style clients.
+Claude Desktop, Cursor, and Cline read the same mcpServers JSON shown above; Codex uses an equivalent TOML config instead.
 If you'd rather not use MCP, the same capabilities are available through the standard REST API.

 Why not just let the agent fetch URLs itself?